hueychen27/brightness_manager_for_kde_plasma/README.md

 Prerequistities:
 Install shc to compile shell to c code.
 Step 1:
-Run `cd src` in this directory.
+Run `make install` in this directory.
 Step 2:
-Run `shc -vrf increase_brightness.sh -o ../build/increase_brightness` to compile the shell script.
-Step 3:
-Repeat step 2 but with decrease instead of increase.
+Follow instructions in previous sections.